SampleEnvironment/SECoP/rfcs/RFC-004-systems.rst

 Systems can derive from other systems, and contain other systems as subgroups of their modules.

-Preferably, if RFC-002 is implemented, systems will be able to be specified in a semi-machine-readable manner using YAML definition files, just like other interface entities.
+Systems will be able to be specified in a semi-machine-readable manner using YAML definition files, just like other interface entities.

 Referencing Systems
 ~~~~~~~~~~~~~~~~~~~

 In the SECNode descriptive data, the optional property ``systems`` is
 introduced.
-It is a JSON object with local system names as keys and the
+It is a JSON object with local system names as keys and the schema
-schema name of the system and a mapping of module names as the value.
-For a
+name of the system and a mapping of module names as the value.
+For a system to
-system to be valid, all non-optional modules that are included in the system
+be valid, all non-optional modules that are included in the system definition
-definition have to be present.
+have to be present.

+Local system names may not clash with module names on the same SEC node.

 Example: